pangz-lab/ng-cloudflare-turnstile/projects/ng-cloudflare-turnstile/README.md

 })
 ```
 ### 2. Configure the widget
-Add the widget configuration and the event listener method.
+Add the widget configuration and the event listener method.<br>
+( You need to get your own `siteKey` from the cloudflare dashboard.
+See <a href="#siteKeys">below</a> to use a development siteKey for testing. )
 ```ts
 export class ExampleComponent {
     config: Config = {